CG Principle

 Business Partners and/ or Creditors

-The Company treats its business partners and creditors with equality and fairness on the agreed terms and conditions, which have been established and disclosed in the Company’s Code of Conduct towards its Business Partners and/or Creditors.
+The Company treats its business partners and creditors with equality and fairness on the agreed terms and conditions, which have been established and disclosed in the Company’s Code of Conduct towards its Business Partners and/ or Creditors.
 The information is disclosed for public knowledge in the Company’s Code of Conduct, which is based upon principles of fairness and transparency.
 In this regard, there were no disputes or complaints related to business partners/creditors during the past year.

 Employees

 The Company fairly treats its employees with an equitable and suitable remuneration and succession plan according to economic conditions and the Company’s performance.
 The Company intends to make employees perform their work happily by working in a safe environment and developing their knowledge, ability, and skills regularly.
 The Company also provides provident funds for its employees, and welfare that promotes physical and mental health and recreational activities for employees.
-In 2024, there were no accidents or illnesses from work.
+In 2025, there were no accidents or illnesses from work.

 Competitors

 The Company strictly follows the rules of competition, avoids any inappropriate or corrupted methods or destroys competitors’ reputation, which has been established and disclosed in the Company’s Code of Conduct towards its Competitors.
-In this regard, there were no disputes or complaints related to competitors in 2024.
+In this regard, there were no disputes or complaints related to competitors in 2025.

-Regulatory Bodies and Governmental Institutes
+Regulatory Bodies and Governmental Agencies

-The Company complies with the law, announcement, regulations and rules prescribed by relevant regulatory bodies and government agencies; for instance, the Department of Business Development of the Ministry of Commerce, the Revenue Department of the Ministry of Finance, the Securities and Exchange Commission and the Stock Exchange of Thailand, etc. The Company also provides collaboration and cooperation on matters related to good corporate governance and anti-corruption measures.
+The Company complies with the law, announcements, regulations and rules prescribed by relevant regulatory bodies and government agencies; for instance, the Department of Business Development of the Ministry of Commerce, the Revenue Department of the Ministry of Finance, the Securities and Exchange Commission and the Stock Exchange of Thailand, etc. The Company also provides collaboration and cooperation on matters related to good corporate governance and anti-corruption measures.

 Society, Community and Environment

-The Company continuously encourages employees to engage in activities that enhance the quality of life of the society, community, and environment through its activities or cooperation with the government, private sectors, and communities.
+The Company continuously encourages employees to engage in activities that enhance the quality of life of society, community, and environment through its activities or cooperation with the government, private sectors, and communities.

-Components of the Board of Directors
+Composition of the Board of Directors

-The Board of Directors consists of personnel with knowledge, capability and experience that are beneficial to the business operations and participated in formulating the vision and mission, strategies, financial goals, risks, plans, and budget of the Company, including ensuring the management’s compliance with the plans and policies with efficiency and effectiveness.
-The composition of the board of directors shall meet the criteria of the SEC: (i) having independent directors at least one-third (1/3) of the total number of directors but not less than three (3) directors, and (ii) having at least three (3) audit members.
+The Board of Directors comprises qualified individuals with knowledge, abilities, expertise, and experience that are beneficial and necessary for the Company’s business operations.
+The Board participates in providing opinions on the determination of the Company’s vision and mission, strategy, financial goals, risk management, business plans, and budgets, and oversees management to ensure that operations are carried out in accordance with established plans and policies effectively and efficiently.
+The composition of the Board complies with the requirements of the Securities and Exchange Commission (“SEC”), namely: (i) at least one-third (1/3) of the total number of directors must be independent directors, but not fewer than three (3) persons; and (ii) at least three audit committee members must be appointed.

 Board skill matrix

-Scope, Duties and Responsibilities of the Board of Directors
+Scope of Power, Duties and Responsibilities of the Board of Directors

 The Board of Directors has the power, duties and responsibilities to manage the Company to be in compliance with laws, objectives and regulations of the Company, as well as the resolution of the shareholders’ meeting with lawful approval, honesty and carefulness of the Company’s benefits.
 The summary of important power, duties and responsibilities is as follows: